 When to Plant

 The best time to plant Texas mountain laurel is in the fall.
-This gives your tree three seasons to grow roots and get established before the following summer.
+This gives it three seasons to grow roots and get established before the following summer.

 The second best time is in spring, the earlier the better.
 This still gives your plant time to get established before the intense heat of June arrives.